Irish abortion result a seismic shift

 Opinion polls had suggested that those seeking the repeal of the Eighth amendment would win - but by nowhere near the overwhelming margin it turned out to be.

-The proposal was carried in every region, by both sexes, in cities, towns and many rural areas.

-It was carried too across the class divide and in every age group, apart from the over 65s.
+It was carried across the class divide and in every age group, apart from the over 65s.

 But the biggest support was from young urban women.